jr01/FeatureSwitches/README.md

     }
     ```

-* When checking from UI if the feature can be used
+* When checking in the UI if the feature is on

     ```C#
     if (await featureService.IsOn("feature", ParallelChange.Migrated)) {